RahulJamod28/Currency-Converter/README.md

 # 💱 Currency Converter (Fetch API Project)

-A simple and beginner-friendly **Currency Converter** web application built using
+A Simple And Beginner-Friendly **Currency Converter** Web Application Built Using
 **HTML, CSS, and JavaScript**.
 This project uses the **Fetch API** to fetch real-time currency exchange rates.